msucedo/HWdapp/README.md

 - note1: these are not the only tools available to build and deploy dapps.
 - note2: I used solidity 0.8.4
-- note3: regarding the alchemy.com account, it is free, from there we just need to create an app and copy the its key
+- note3: regarding the alchemy.com account, it is free, from there we just need to create an app and copy the application key
-1. - note4: I did not talk about some steps as they are easily self explanatory (funding your metamask with fake ether, create an alchemy account, etc)
+- note4: I did not talk about some steps as they are easily self explanatory (funding your metamask with fake ether, create an alchemy account, etc)
 - note5: any questions, comments, suggestions feel free to ping me at discord @msaucedo#2231